Dudebaker/Gadgets-Additions/README.md

   - Show specific magnitude and distance values in red color
   - Globe-Button to open another skin which shows an image of this earthquake which is zoom-able in/out 3 stages (globe, regional, local)
   - Maps-Button to open a browser with google maps on this position
-* Europe/World-Buttons to open skins which shows all earthquakes in the last 24h Europe/World-wide (images use iris.edu as source)
+* Europe/World-Buttons to open links
 * Miles/Kilometers can be set